 Jessie Ayagalria’s uncle, Henry Combs describes her as a tomboy who loved making art and raising dogs.
 He says she also had a darker side though, which included abusing alcohol, and which he says sent her hospital one night in late January.

-“It was a Sunday, in he evening.
+“It was a Sunday, it was in the evening.
 Jessie had been gone for a while, out drinking for a while.
 I was out at church, and I had come home kinda late in the evening.
 She wasn’t feeling well.
 Then she ended up having the seizures and then we called 9-1-1,” Combs said.

 The 29-year-old was flown to Anchorage where doctors at Alaska Native Medical Center said she’d suffered cardiac arrest.
 She had no brain wave activity.
 They also discovered she was 12 weeks pregnant.